HVO & RENEWABLE DIESEL FUELS

 Responding to the demand for cleaner-burning diesel fuel, refineries and suppliers have introduced various fuels derived from renewable resources.
 One such renewable diesel option is Hydrotreated Vegetable Oil or HVO.
 HVO fuel is produced using the same components as biodiesel but with a different process that modifies the properties of the final renewable diesel fuel product.

-Despite being newer to the market, Foster Fuels Mission Critical is a trusted HVO fuel supplier.
+Despite being newer to the market, Foster Fuels is a trusted HVO fuel supplier.
+Contact us today to learn if HVO renewable diesel is a viable option for your current operations.

 It is no secret that data center facilities require diesel generators for backup power in the event of a power disruption.
 As the data center industry pledges stronger commitments to environmental sustainability, biofuels look like a formidable alternative to petroleum diesel.
 Earlier biofuels like FAME (Fatty Acid Methyl Esters) Biodiesel proved problematic during long-term storage for critical backup systems when exposed to contamination from microbes, water entrainment, and temperature instability.